ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var d = new Date();

-Also there is one more primitive representation of an object – a string representation.
-For this method toString is responsible which the same as valueOf in some operations is called automatically:
+Also there is one more primitive representation of an object — a string representation.
+For this toString method is responsible, which in some operations is also applied automatically:

 var a = {